c50/Smile-to-Europe/README.md

 (could have been by nomination but then should have asked people to use identify themselve)

 Limitations:
-reduce data capture for being ready
+reduce data capture for being ready to gather a large amount of interactions done by the crowd of users that will enjoy the tool